-Project Name: Classrooms to Careers Project Manager: Mark Husband Project Timeline: January 1, 2021 - December 31, 2022 GOVA Funding \$25,207 of \$180,000 Match Funding \$41,142 of \$180,000 Status: Met Q4 milestones other than a delay in completion of feedback surveys by participating students and businesses.
-Q4 Progress To date, 69 students have completed IT courses and 129 students earned certifications.
-Completing a Q4 milestone, Cohort 2 recruitment has begun, OZMO held in-person and virtual information sessions to recruit high school students for up to four jobs.
-Ten students in total have been hired for employment.
-The grant has made significant progress considering the obstacles presented by the COVID-19 pandemic.
+\$25,207 of \$180,000 \$41,142 of \$180,000

+Status: Met Q4 milestones other than a delay in completion of feedback surveys by participating students and businesses.

+• To date, 69 students have completed IT courses and 129 students earned certifications.

+- Completing a Q4 milestone, Cohort 2 recruitment has begun, OZMO held in-person and virtual information sessions to recruit high school students for up to four jobs. - Ten students in total have been hired for employment. - The grant has made significant progress considering the obstacles presented by the COVID-19 pandemic.
 We are on track with many measurables including students trained, credentials earned, businesses served, and students in dual enrollment.
-We are behind in the largest measurable - employed students.
+We are behind in the largest measurable employed students.
 This is primarily due to IT companies in the New River Valley working remotely which makes hiring teenage employees significantly more difficult.

-Q1 Plans Cohort 2 application, hiring, and placement completed Cohort 2 employment cycle begins (part-time employment) Cohort 2 recruitment continues: classroom presentations, field trips, and job shadowing experiences scheduled, students receive instruction and support on the employment-seeking process • Cohort 2 application, hiring, and placement completed (summer employment)
+- Cohort 2 application, hiring, and placement completed - Cohort 2 employment cycle begins (part-time employment) - Cohort 2 recruitment continues: classroom presentations, field trips, and job shadowing experiences scheduled, students receive instruction and support on the employment-seeking process - Cohort 2 application, hiring, and placement completed (summer employment)

-Project Name: Central Virginia Community College- CTE Academy Project Manager: Jason Ferguson Project Timeline: April 1, 2021-March 31, 2023 GOVA Funding \$10,143 of \$266,000 Match Funding \$9,752 of \$134,000 Status: Met Q4 milestones.
-Q4 Progress • Completing a Q4 milestone, The Business/Workforce and Education committees met this quarter to discuss progress and area needs.
+Project Name: Central Virginia Community College- CTE Academy

+Project Manager: Jason Ferguson

+Project Timeline: April 1, 2021-March 31, 2023

+Match Funding \$9,752 of \$134,000

+Status: Met Q4 milestones.

+- Completing a Q4 milestone, The Business/Workforce and Education committees met this quarter to discuss progress and area needs.
 The CTE Academy Steering Committee met as well for an update.
-Future meetings have been scheduled for all three groups. • Completing an additional Q4 milestone, Spring meetings are scheduled for planning the Welding Wars competition, to be held in April.
+Future meetings have been scheduled for all three groups. - Completing an additional Q4 milestone, Spring meetings are scheduled for planning the Welding Wars competition, to be held in April.
 The state representative for SkillsUSA is now housed at CVCC.
-She is working with CVCC to establish chapters and competition processes.
-36 academic and industry credentials were awarded this quarter.
-So academic and industry credentials were awarded this quarter.
-Met with prospective students about the Machine Tool program to schedule tours Met with Prospective students about the Machine root program to schedule tours Met with Rivermont School to discuss the possibility of offering a credentialling class Established Support Services process for CVCC CTEA students including, MALL Math Lab and Writing Center in Bedford Hall, TRIO, Community Connections, and the Great Expectations Program for foster care students.
-Met with Old Dominion Job Corp admin team (4 people) to discuss a partnership with their training facility and plan talking points for dual recruitment for the ODJC and CTEA programs.
-Presented at ACHS with STEM Academy and Appomattox Career Coaches 2021 Virtual Career Fair was held in October 156 enrolled 67 participated Presented to Jefferson Forest High School Career Coach program, to all 10th and 11th-grade students via Zoom.
-Hosted and directed a CVCC campus tour of 38 students from Amherst High School Presented the CTEA update to the Campbell County Education Foundation to strengthen the alliance with the Foundation O1 Diana Q1 Plans Compare 2020/2021 enrollment Conduct employee survey Assess attrition and completion for Fall 2021 Steering committee meeting
+She is working with CVCC to establish chapters and competition processes. - 36 academic and industry credentials were awarded this quarter. - Met with prospective students about the Machine Tool program to schedule tours - Met with Rivermont School to discuss the possibility of offering a credentialling class - Established Support Services process for CVCC CTEA students including, MALL Math Lab and Writing Center in Bedford Hall, TRIO, Community Connections, and the Great Expectations Program for foster care students. - Met with Old Dominion Job Corp admin team (4 people) to discuss a partnership with their training facility and plan talking points for dual recruitment for the ODJC and CTEA programs. - Presented at ACHS with STEM Academy and Appomattox Career Coaches - 2021 Virtual Career Fair was held in October - o 156 enrolled - 67 participated - Presented to Jefferson Forest High School Career Coach program, to all 10th and 11th-grade students via Zoom. - Hosted and directed a CVCC campus tour of 38 students from Amherst High School - Presented the CTEA update to the Campbell County Education Foundation to strengthen the alliance with the Foundation